 The Member-at-Large for Professional Issues serves as Chair of the Professional Practice Committee.
 This position, with the Professional Practise Committee, will advise Council on matters related to the standards, guidelines, ethics, and competencies required for Occupational Therapists.
 In the absence of the President and President-Elect, a Member-at-Large shall be appointed by the Council to perform the duties of the President.

-Member-at-Large for Representatives Job Description:
+Member-at-Large for Research and Education Job Description:

 Member-at-Large for Public Relations Job Description: